Smoke expected to drift away from Seattle area, but weather drama isn’t over

 There isn’t much worry about lightning sparking new fires.
 Any lightning in Western Washington is expected to be accompanied by heavy downpours, Guy said.

-There has also been some good news east of the Cascades as several fires have been contained, according to the Northwest Interagency Coordination Center (NWCC).
+There has also been some good news east of the Cascades as several fires have been completely contained, according to the Northwest Interagency Coordination Center (NWCC).

-On Wednesday morning, the NWCC reported the containment of five large fires in Washington and Oregon: Evans Canyon, White River, Manning Road, Alameda and Babb.
-On Thursday morning, the Customs Road fire near Curlew, Ferry County, was also listed as 100% contained.

-Seven fires are being monitored by the NWCC, which gave the following status report Friday morning:
+Seven fires in Washington state are being monitored by the NWCC, which gave the following status report Friday morning:

 - Inchelium Complex encompassing the Fry, Inchelium Highway and Kewa Field fires (started Sept.
 7), north of Inchelium: 19,005 acres of grass, brush and timber (same as Thursday), 67% contained, active fire behavior.
 Structures threatened.
 Evacuation notices in effect.

 - Big Hollow fire (started Sept.
-8), northwest of Carson: 24,309 acres of timber and slash (1,336 more than Thursday), 25% completed, moderate fire behavior.
+8), northwest of Carson: 24,309 acres of timber and slash (1,336 more than Thursday), 25% completed, minimal fire behavior.
 Structures threatened.
 Evacuation notices and road, trail and area closures in effect.

 - Cold Springs fire (started Sept.
 6), south of Omak: 189,923 acres of grass and brush (331 more than Thursday), 85% contained, minimal fire behavior.
 Structures threatened.
 Evacuation notices and road, trail and area closures in effect.